Distributed Work Protocols and Developers

 Affordability: Blockchain technology means users are no longer subject to the high prices set by cloud providers and other big technology companies.
 Stiff competition among service providers in distributed work protocols keeps prices in check — one of the principle benefits of distributed work protocols.

-Infinite scale: When idle resources can rent themselves out of open networks to generate additional revenue, no pre-provisioned servers are necessary in order to handle peak capacities.
-Developers can pay as they go and use resources at infinite scale, enabled by the price-coordinated economies of open work protocols.
+Infinite scale: When idle resources can rent themselves out of open networks to generate additional revenue, no pre-provisioned servers are necessary to handle peak capacities.
+Developers can pay as they go and use resources at infinite scale, enabled by the price-coordinated economies of open-work protocols.

-Reliability: Because they are constructed across a far-flung network rather than housed on a single server, distributed work protocols have neither a single point of control nor a single point of failure.
-They are therefore both less likely to crash and more secure from manipulation or hacking.
-The network also runs 24/7.
+Reliability: Because they are constructed across far-flung networks rather than housed on a single server, distributed work protocols have neither a single point of control nor a single point of failure.
+They are therefore less apt to crash and more likely to be secure from manipulation or hacking.
+These networks also run without downtime or service interruptions.

 Privacy: Decentralized architecture is governed by smart contracts, not corporations or institutions.
-This means there is no need for users who want to provide or use services to disclose anything about their identities.
+This means that there is no need for users to disclose anything about their identities.

 Data immutability: The nature of blockchain technology means that transactions and other forms of data cannot be forged or altered.

-Trustlessness: Interactions are conducted peer-to-peer, without the intervention of intermediaries.
+Trustlessness: Interactions are conducted peer-to-peer (P2P), without the intervention of intermediaries.

 Distributed network protocols also introduce a few unique challenges:

-Complexity: It can be challenging to update or change code in a distributed protocol, since it is deployed across a web of computers.
-And, less technologically adept users may find it challenging to interact with less user-friendly interfaces.
+Complexity: It can be challenging to update or change code in a distributed protocol, as it is deployed across a web of computers.
+And, less technologically adept users might find it challenging to interact with less user-friendly interfaces.